The Automation Audit: Recover the 12 Hours You're Still Doing Manually for $110K–$140K Operators

 Here’s the pattern that keeps founders stuck at this level.

-At every revenue stage, there’s a predictable automation gap:
+At every revenue stage, there’s a predictable automation gap

-At $70K-$90K/month: You’ve delegated execution, but founder-dependent tasks (proposals, strategic emails, client QBRs) still require your manual touch.
-12-18 hours weekly go to high-value repetitive work.
+You’ve delegated execution, but founder-dependent tasks (proposals, strategic emails, client QBRs) still require your manual touch.

 The bottleneck isn’t task volume anymore—it’s cognitive load on work that follows patterns.

-Where Founders Lose 40-60 Hours Monthly
+Where $85K–$140K/Month Founders Lose 40–60 Hours Monthly

-Category 1: Seed Work (Communication)
+Category 1: Seed Work Automation For Emails, Proposals, Strategic Memos

-Average time lost: 8-12 hours/month Automation potential: 70-85% (with quality maintenance)
+Automation potential: 70–85% (with quality maintenance)

 She built a proposal-generation system using past winners and AI customization.